Atreca Inc (BCEL) Shares Down Despite Recent Market Volatility - News Heater

 Simply click here to receive it.

-The average price suggested by analysts for BCEL is $3.25, which is $7.27 above the current market price.
-The public float for BCEL is 28.97M, and currently, shorts hold a 9.45% of that float.
-The average trading volume for BCEL on October 16, 2023 was 1.22M shares.
+The average price recommended by analysts for Atreca Inc (BCEL) is $3.25, which is $7.33 above the current market price.
+The public float for BCEL is 28.97M and currently, short sellers hold a 9.45% of that float.
+On October 23, 2023, BCEL’s average trading volume was 1.70M shares.

 BCEL’s Market Performance